-Legal Standard A container may be seized and searched without a warrant if: You were lawfully present when you observed the container; Even though the container's contents were not visible, based on the shape, weight, size, material, and so forth, the contents were obvious (e.g. drugs); ☐ These observations gave you probable cause ; and ☐ You had lawful access to the container when it was seized.
+tamental C A cont Legal Standard ainer may be seized and searched without a warrant if: on the shape, weight, size, material, and so forth, the contents were obvious (e.g. drugs); These observations gave you probable cause; and • • Even though the container's contents were not visible, based on the shape, weight, size, material, and so forth, the contents were obvious (e.g. drugs); ☐ You had lawful access to the container when it was seized.
+These observations gave you probable cause; and You had lawful access to the container when it was seized.

-These cases represent binding authority from South Carolina, the 4th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Missouri, the 8th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.